ObiWanBonobi/Wordle-Game/README.md

 ## Libraries

+I know I could use a library for my country list and word list however I wanted to show that I know how to also import from my own folders and also import data from a csv file and a txt file.
+So I import a few different ways

 I got my libraries from different websites from the Code Institure project called Love Sandwiches :
 - [<b>gspread</b>](https://docs.gspread.org/en/v5.10.0/) : The Code Institute helped me learn about that gspread is needed for connecting my Google Sheets to my python code.
 - [<b>sys</b>](https://codedamn.com/news/python/exit-python-program-from-terminal) : I used the sys.exit() for when the user wants to exit the game.